Muhammad-Jan/Vendor-Invoice-Intelligence-Portal/README.md

 - **Random Forest Classifier** *(Final Selected Model)*

 Hyperparameter tuning was performed using **GridSearchCV**, with the **F1-score** as the optimization metric to effectively handle class imbalance.
 The tuned **Random Forest Classifier** delivered the best overall performance and was selected as the final classification model.

+## 📈 Evaluation Metrics

+### Freight Cost Prediction

+The regression models were evaluated using the following performance metrics:

+- **Mean Absolute Error (MAE)**
+- **Root Mean Squared Error (RMSE)**
+- **R² Score**

+These metrics measure prediction accuracy and quantify the difference between actual and predicted freight costs.

+---

+### 🚩 Invoice Flagging

+The classification models were evaluated using:

+- **Accuracy**
+- **Precision**
+- **Recall**
+- **F1-Score**
+- **Classification Report**
+- **Feature Importance Analysis**

+These metrics provide a comprehensive evaluation of the model's classification performance and help identify the most influential features used for invoice flagging.

+---

+## 🔗 End-to-End Application

+A **Streamlit** application demonstrates the complete machine learning pipeline by allowing users to:

+- Enter invoice details
+- Predict the expected freight cost
+- Flag suspicious invoices in real time
+- Display human-readable prediction explanations

+The application integrates data preprocessing, trained machine learning models, and an interactive user interface into a single end-to-end solution.